chandrakumar001/ms-cart/README.md

 #### TBD
  * Validation yet be implements
  * As per our discussion, not required to implements user/customer module
+ * Unit test and Integration test yet be implements

 #### Problem Identified with shared code

 - [ ] Lot of code mix with database layer and (service+controller) layer
 - [ ] The sampled code more difficult to maintenance and understanding code flow

 #### Solution with shared your code
 - [x] According the layer approach, controller should not talk to directly into database layer that means whenever write some service(API or endpoint), we have use DTO's(service+controller)